Southwest Corridor Plan:

 Between 2013 and June 2016, stakeholders and the Southwest Corridor Steering Committee analyzed the routes and narrowed the project choices.
 The major remaining steps include:

-- November 2018 (tentative): Regional vote on a funding measures
+- November 2020 (tentative): Regional vote on a funding measure

 9. Where would park and rides be located in and around Tigard?

 Current designs include expanded park and ride lots at the Barbur Transit Center and at Bridgeport Village, and a new lot at SW 53rd Avenue and Barbur in Portland.
 Staff is still looking at opportunities for additional park and ride lot locations, including a small structure in downtown Tigard and the lot at the SW 68th Station in the Tigard Triangle.
 None have been finalized at this time.